5-Minute Apple Cinnamon Oatmeal Recipe

 Table set with the ingredients for apple cinnamon oatmeal.

-• Rolled Oats: Rolled oats are what I use for a recipe like this.
+• Oats: Rolled oats are what I use for a recipe like this.
 This makes the recipe go faster and puts your healthy breakfast on the table in no time.

-• Oat Milk: For a creamy texture, my go-to plant-based milk is oat milk.
+• Milk: For a creamy texture, my go-to plant-based milk is oat milk.
 It also makes the flavors more indulgent.

 • Maple Syrup: Pure maple syrup is the way to add a touch of sweetness without adding refined sugar and ruining your healthy vibes.